 Hope you have a solid lunch break and or big cup of coffee because this is about to be a detailed review on the T3 Whirl Trio.
 Back on Cyber Monday this hair tool was too tempting to pass up.
-I’ve been complaining about my old wand (in the larger size) for over a year now because I would have to balance it on the edge of my counter to keep the bottom of the barrel from touching the counter.
+I’ve been complaining about my old curling wand for over a year now because I would have to balance it on the edge of my counter to keep the bottom of the barrel from touching the counter.
 Not only was it a fire hazard, but the temperature gauzes were off as well.
 I’m not sure if it was just my curling wand, or if it was the brand/design.. but it had to go.
+Before purchasing the T3, I owned 5 different hair tools with different sized barrels.
 Here are all the curling irons and wands I owned.
-I used them all except #5 which is a throw back to high school..comment if you used one of those bad boys!
-1 / 2 / 3 / 4 / 5
+I used them all regularly except for the waver, which I held onto since middle school.

 Pros of T3 Whirl Trio

 After purchasing the T3 Whirl Trio I was able to give away and donate all 5 of my previous hot tools.
 This one tool had everything I needed!
 I had much more room in my bathroom drawer after switching to the T3 Whirl Trio.
 Not to mention I no longer had to untangle a pile of curling irons!
 Picture a cheesy infomercial of the person screaming/crying at the tangled cords, then smiling as she reached in for her T3 curling iron.. that was seriously me.

 I love being able to travel with one hot tool.
 I felt really extra bringing two different curling irons and it took up more room in my suitcase.
 With this I can put different barrels in one travel friendly bag and I love having a few options for my look.
 I was also surprised by the weight difference, so it you struggle with staying under #50 for your checked luggage it makes a big difference!

 If you’re traveling soon, check out my favorite travel accessories here!